SER516-S19/project3-team8/README.md

 2. Or to run from the command line go to the folder Executable-jar and then execute the command java -jar <jarname.jar>

+While the maven build for the Student App has the simple json dependency present in it.
+The project itself will throw an error if the jar file is not in the path.
+Please go to StudentApp/libraries and retrieve the jar file.